barbudumitruadrian/flashbite-lib-haxe/README.md

 ### Folders:
  * flashbite : contains library;
  * tests : contains test cases;
- * examples : contains 2 examples for now : one simple (bg, center iamge and bottom-right text) and one complex (with template and language changing)
+ * examples : contains 2 examples for now : one simple (bg, center image and bottom-right text) and one complex (with template and language changing).